DevelopIntelligenceBoulder/Intermediate-Python/README.md

 been using it for a while.
 If they've only been scripting, i.e., using Python for automation a la DevOps, they are unlikely to be properly prepared for this course.

-The biggest difficult is that it is likely that not all students will have the same background.
+The biggest difficulty is that it is likely that not all students will have the same background.
 This is of course true in *any* course, not just this one.

 Once you've assessed the student backgrounds, you can make a recommendation to the class.